Maghazi refugee camp

 Maghazi (مخيم المغازي) is a Palestinian refugee camp located in the Deir al-Balah Governorate in the central Gaza Strip.
 It was established in 1949.
 The camp is built on 559 dunums (0.6 km^{2}).
 In July 2023, the UNRWA reported its population to be 33,000.
-During the first months of the Gaza war, its population tripled and faced repeated airstrikes by the Israeli Defense Forces (IDF).
+During the first months of the Gaza war, its population tripled and faced repeated airstrikes by the Israel Defense Forces (IDF).

 History

 In early 1949 Quaker aid workers visited Maghazi and reported that there were 2,500 refugees camped on privately owned land.
 They were living in Bedouin and Egyptian army tents as well the British army barracks.
 Most of the refugees had come from eight villages including Yasur, Qastina, Al-Batani al-Sharqi, Al-Batani al-Gharbi and Al-Maghar.

 Population

 According to the Palestinian Central Bureau of Statistics, the camp had a population of 18,157 in 2017 and the surrounding Maghazi municipality had a population of 9,670.
 In July 2023, the United Nations agency UNRWA reported that its population was 33,000.

-During the Gaza war, population surged to 100,000 as the Israeli Defense Forces (IDF) ordered Gaza residents to flee to the south.
+During the Gaza war, population surged to 100,000 as the Israel Defense Forces (IDF) ordered Gaza residents to flee to the south.